onedata/onedata-documentation/docs/user-guide/public-data.md

 ![screen-tab-files][]

 ::: tip NOTE
-You can still add the description of the Share besides the Dublin Core metadata as described in the [Share Description][] section of the documentation.
+You can still add the description of the share besides the Dublin Core metadata as described in the [Share Description][] section of the documentation.
 :::